open-telemetry/opentelemetry.io/content/en/docs/languages/ruby/getting-started.md

   visualize a request from end-to-end across process and network boundaries.
 - [Span events][] allow you to add a human-readable message on a span that represents "something happening" during its lifetime.
-- [Manual instrumentation][manual] will give provide you the ability to enrich your traces with domain specific data.
+- [Instrumentation][instrumentation] will give provide you the ability to enrich your traces with domain specific data.
 - [The OpenTelemetry Demo](/docs/demo/) includes the Ruby based [Email Service](/docs/demo/services/email/).